ThomasOomen/ThomasOomen/README.md

 # About Me:
-Software engineer from the Netherlands, Studied in Germany, worked in Spain. <br>Passion for back-end programming.
+Software engineer from the Netherlands, Studied in Germany, worked in Spain. <br>Passion for back-end programming.<br>

 ## 🌐 Socials: